Cor-Ina/CorinaMurg/README.md

 👋 **Hi, I'm Corina, a self-taught software engineer with a background in math teaching.**
 <br>
 <br>My background is in creating learning experiences that are inclusive and accessible.
-For that reason, the frontend's concern with creating accessible web products deeply resonates with me.
+For that reason, the frontend's concern with accessible web products deeply resonates with me.

 **My Projects**
 <br>📚 [Twain & Company](https://twain-and-company.netlify.app/), a bookstore website in React
 <br>📝 [Neat Notes](https://neatnotes.netlify.app/), my favorite note-taking application for desktop. 😉
-<br>🎮 [Lava Leap](https://lava-leap.netlify.app/), a 2D platform game built withJavaScript and ES6 classes and Constructors
+<br>🎮 [Lava Leap](https://lava-leap.netlify.app/), a 2D platform game built withJavaScript and ES6 classes and constructors

 **What am I building?**
 <br>I am currently working on a meal planner app using JavaScript and the OpenAI API. 🎉

 **What am I writing?**
 <br>I love to learn and share!
 I'm always diving into new topics on my blog.
-It's where I break things down and make them easier to understand.
 Please [checkout my latest posts](https://www.corinamurg.dev/blog).

 <br>🛠 **My tools:**